Logos-Cell-Stewardship-and-Support/exit-to-logos/docs/other_ideas.md

 This document contains secondary and experimental campaign ideas that can complement the primary “Exit to Logos” strategy.
 These are **modular**, **testable**, and **community-co-creatable**, but not essential to launch.

 They serve as a **menu of future directions** or tactical experiments for the Logos ecosystem and may be selectively adopted based on cell capacity, funding, and timing.
+This can be forked, expanded or ignored.

 ---